PhantomDraft/phantomdraft.github.io/content/en/library/frankenstein-1818.md

 ---
-title: "The Flesh Reimagined: Frankenstein as the Blueprint of Biopunk and Posthumanism"
+title: "Frankenstein: or, The Modern Prometheus"
-description: ""
+description: "The Flesh Reimagined: Frankenstein as the Blueprint of Biopunk and Posthumanism"
 # format for string: "xxxx-xx-xx"
-date: 2024-11-20
+date: 1818-01-01
-lastmod: "2024-11-20"
+lastmod: "2024-12-24"
 # set false when you want the post publish
 draft: true
 # one category: ["category-1"]
 # more categories: ["category-1", "category-2", ...]
-categories: ["My Life"]
+categories: ["My reviews"]
 # refer to categories
-tags: ["gsc", "xbox"]
+tags: ["romanticism", "gothic", "sci-fi", "folklore", "necro fetishism", "humanism", "posthumanism", "zombie", "mary shelley", "luigi galvani"]
 # seires
-series: ["S.T.A.L.K.E.R.
-2"]
+series: ["Mary Shelley: Mother of Biopunk", "Pioneers of Horror"]
 # Top image for the post /local/images/test/cover.jpg
-image: "/uk/images/posts/stalker2/cover.webp"
+image: "/images/library/frankenstein-1831/cover.webp"
 # Hide from home and other main page
 hideFromCenter: false
 # Hide from archive page